 As an immigration scholar and urban sociologist, his research and teaching are deeply intertwined with the diversity, history and vibrancy of New York City.
 He embraces the city, its neighborhoods and its people as a social laboratory for original research and innovative teaching which seek to inform urban social policy.
-His research adopts a multi-disciplinary and multi-methods approach to the dual study of immigrant and urban life, with a focus on how immigration has transformed local communities in both traditional immigrant gateways and new immigrant destinations across the country.
+His research adopts a multi-disciplinary and multi-methods approach to the dual study of immigrant and urban life, with a focus on how immigration has transformed local communities across the country.

-The author or co-author of over 25 peer-reviewed articles and book chapters, Tran’s research has examined lingsuistic, socioeconomic, civic and political integration of second-generation Latinos.
-With Jennifer Lee, his current work explores the Asian American experience, focusing on their views towards affirmative action, patterns of socioeconomic attainment, and the transition from higher education into the workplace.
-He is also working on a manuscript on the consequences of gentrification for neighborhood social processes in Manhattan's West Side.
-With Maria Abascal and Jennifer Lee, his most recent research seeks to understand how exposure to accurate information about contemporary immigrants and trends in immigration might affect native-born Americans’ attitudes toward immigrants.
+Tran’s research has examined linguistic, socioeconomic, civic and political integration of second-generation Latinos.
+His new work explores the Asian American experience, focusing on Asians' views on affirmative action, perspectives on immigration policy, patterns of socioeconomic attainment, and transition from higher education into the workplace.
+His most recent research seeks to understand how exposure to accurate information about contemporary immigrants and trends in immigration might affect native-born Americans’ attitudes toward immigrants using survey experiments.

 Tran has won wide recognition for his teaching and mentoring.
-In 2018, he was the recipient of the Presidential Award for Excellence in Teaching, the highest university-wide teaching honor at Columbia that recognizes teaching excellence among faculty who have had a lasting influence on the intellectual development of their students at both the undergraduate and graduate levels.
+In 2018, he was the recipient of the Presidential Award for Excellence in Teaching, the highest university-wide teaching honor at Columbia that recognizes teaching excellence among faculty who have had a lasting influence on the intellectual development of their students.
 In 2017, he received the Faculty Mentoring Award from the Graduate School of Arts and Sciences, which recognizes faculty excellence in mentoring Ph.D. students during their graduate careers.
-He offers courses on race, ethnicity and immigration, neighborhood effects and urban poverty, American society and public policy, and research methods, including the popular seminar Immigrant New York.
-He has worked with a diverse group of students and published extensively with them on multiple topics.
-He also served as a faculty mentor for undergraduates from underrepresented backgrounds for the GSAS-Leadership Alliance Summer Research Program.
-His students are currently enrolled in many leading Ph.D. programs across the country.
+He has worked with students from many background and published extensively with them.
+He served as a faculty mentor for undergraduates from underrepresented backgrounds for the GSAS-Leadership Alliance Summer Research Program.

-At Columbia, Tran assumed many leadership positions.
-He was the founding faculty organizer for the Race, Ethnicity and Migration Workshop, which provides an intellectual home for scholarship on race, ethnicity, and migration in New York City.
-He served on the Advisory Committee for the Urban Studies Program at Barnard College, providing oversight on program curriculum and faculty recruitment.
-With Mae Ngai, he co-organized the Transnational Asian/American Speaker Series at the Center for the Study of Race and Ethnicity.
-As the co-convener of Columbia Population Research Center's Migration Research Cluster (2017-2018), he organized a national conference on Shaping the Future of DACA.
-He served on two university-wide committees at Columbia on Inclusion and Belonging and on Citizenship: Promoting Democratic Inclusion and Full Participation.
+At Columbia, Tran was the founding faculty organizer for the Race, Ethnicity and Migration Workshop, which provides an intellectual home for scholarship on race, ethnicity, and migration in New York City.
+He served on the Advisory Committee for the Urban Studies Program at Barnard College.
+He was also affiliated with the Center for the Study of Ethnicity and Race and the Columbia Population Research Center.

-Tran was born in Ho Chi Minh City (Vietnam), but grew up in both Phanat Nikhom and Sikiew Refugee Detention Camps in Northern Thailand (1990-1996).
-His family was resettled as refugees by the International Rescue Committee in New York City in 1998.
-Upon arrival, he lived in the Pelham Bay Park section in the Bronx and worked full-time at a hardware store on the Upper East Side, while attending Hostos Community College and Hunter College of the City University of New York (1999-2004).
-He developed his interest in immigration and urban inequality as an observer of the city’s eclectic ethnic neighborhoods and immigrant communities.
+Tran was born in Ho Chi Minh City (Vietnam), but grew up in Refugee Detention camps (1990-1996) in Northern Thailand.
+His family was resettled as refugees by the International Rescue Committee in 1998 and lived in the Pelham Bay area in the Bronx upon arrival.
+Tran worked full-time at a hardware store on the Upper East Side, while attending Hostos Community College and Hunter College (1999-2004).
+He developed his interest in immigration and urban inequality as an observer of the city’s eclectic neighborhoods and ethnic communities.